PizaaRiaaa/synapse/README.md

 ## Features
 :wrench: v9
-* Carers can set notification reminders that remind senior citizens of actions needed at particular times, specifically medication, appointmentsm, physical activity, and game reminders
+* Carers can set notification reminders that remind senior citizens of actions needed at particular times, specifically medication, appointment, physical activity, and game reminders
 * Senior citizens has three choices of games to play: tic-tac-toe, math quiz, trivia quiz
 * GPS tracking both for carers and seniors
 * Admin access: dashboard of OSCA for data visualization and audit trail